Last Updated on November 25, 2021

 Are Oysters Good for Pregnant Women?
 What Are The Benefits?

-Since cooking oysters make them OK to eat if you’re pregnant, you may also have wondered if there are any particular nutritional benefits from eating oysters.
+Since cooking oysters make them OK to eat if you’re pregnant, you may also have wondered if there are any particular nutritional and health benefits from eating oysters.

 Oysters are typically low in fat (around 3 grams per oyster) and have around 7 grams of protein as a complete protein, meaning they contain all amino acids essential to humans (source: WebMD).